nervosnetwork/rfcs/rfcs/0000-ckb/main.md

 * type: type of the cell (see [Type](#type))
 * capacity: capacity of the cell.
 The byte limit of data that can be stored in the cell.
 * data: the actual binary data stored in the cell.
 This could be empty.
-The bytes of data stored should always be less than or equal to the cell's capacity.
+Total bytes used by cell, including data, should always be less than or equal to the cell's capacity.
 * owner_lock: lock script to represent the ownership of the cell.
 Owners of cells can transfer cells to others.
 * data_lock: lock script to represent the user with right to write the cell.
 Cell users can update the data in the cell.